-If the purpose of your outdoor lighting is to simply illuminate objects, you can choose lights which are typically lower wattage (and therefore reduce energy consumption).
+If your outdoor lighting is to illuminate objects, you can choose lights that are typically lower wattage (and therefore reduce energy consumption).
 As well as enhancing the visibility of the illuminated area, there is also a reduced glare.

-The great thing about smart lighting is that it’s directional in nature.
-This means that rather than lighting the sky, it just illuminates the intended area.
-We may be unaware of this, but the natural light of the sky that we’re used to may be largely influenced by the number of outdoor lights.
-The more people that have awareness of the glare of their outdoor lights, the more likely they can play a role in reducing light pollution.
+The great thing about smart lighting is that it’s directional.
+This means that it illuminates the intended area rather than lighting the sky.
+We may be unaware of this, but the number of outdoor lights may largely influence the natural light of the sky that we’re used to.
+The more people are aware of the glare of their outdoor lights, the more likely they can play a role in reducing light pollution.

 Check these related posts: